paulati/ncomms-24-47757/accelerated_elements/readme.md

 ### a.
 Amniotes

 We used the phastCons function from the RPHAST package (<https://github.com/CshlSiepelLab/RPHAST>) to identify conserved elements in a set of amniotes.
-The input alignments used for this calculation are the "100 pathways" and "77 pathways", filtered by the species listed in section 2.a.
+The input alignments used for this calculation are the "100 pathways" and "77 pathways", filtered by the species listed in section [Species 2.a](#a\.-amniotes).

 First, we identified conserved regions in amniotes using `phastCons` function with the following parameters: expected.length = 45, target.coverage = 0.3, rho = 0.
-3, viterbi=TRUE, for each of the two sub-alignments with the species listed in Data 2.a. `phastCons` function returns a list containing parameter estimates, including an object (most.conserved) of type feat which describes conserved elements detected by the Viterbi algorithm.
+3, viterbi=TRUE, for each of the two sub-alignments with the species listed in [Species 2.a](#a\.-amniotes). `phastCons` function returns a list containing parameter estimates, including an object (most.conserved) of type feat which describes conserved elements detected by the Viterbi algorithm.

 This computation is performed at line 10 of <https://github.com/paulati/cladeAcc/blob/master/R/conservation.R>

-These conserved elements were then filtered according to our criteria for informative regions A region was considered informative when alligator, lizard, and at least a turtle were present in the alignment and had no gaps in these species.
+These conserved elements were then filtered according to our criteria for informative regions.
+A region was considered informative when alligator, lizard, and at least a turtle were present in the alignment and had no gaps in these species.

 This condition is implemented in the functions `required_species_features_sarcopterygii_100way` and `required_species_features_sarcopterygii_77way` in <https://github.com/paulati/cladeAcc/blob/master/R/conservation_delegates.R>